 Nominees for the GANJ executive board were solicited from the GANJ membership in the Spring Newsletter.
 Nominees are all individuals who had been contacted by the person nominating them and had agreed to serve.
 The board presents the following list of candidates and will seek election of the entire slate by voice vote at the annual meeting.
 If anyone would like to make a nomination for future service, including a self-nomination, please contact any existing board member.
 Current board members can also answer questions regarding specific duties of the various positions.
 Please consider volunteering your time and energy to serve.
 We meet about once every four (4) to six (6) weeks.
 Members are also invited to suggest ideas for future meeting themes, locations, and presenters.

-The board would like to thank Pierre Lacombe, U.S. Geological Survey, as he completes his three (3) year term as President.
+The board would like to thank Jane Alexander, College of Staten Island / CUY, as she completes her three (3) year term as President.

 Responsibilities: A three (3) year position (as President-Elect, President and Past-President) where during the first year one learns the responsibilities of the President, the second year is responsible for organizing the annual meeting and field trip, and the third year assists the President by sharing past experiences.